 Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 1.2 A complaint must be defined as: 'an expression of dissatisfaction, however made, about the standard of service, actions or lack of action by the landlord, its own staff, or those acting on its behalf, affecting a resident or group of residents.'
 Yes This approach is clearly set out in the policy document.
+This approach is clearly set out in the policy document.
 1.3 A resident does not have to use the word 'complaint' for it to be treated as such.
 Whenever a resident expresses dissatisfaction landlords must give them the choice to make complaint.
 A complaint that is submitted via a third party or representative must be handled in line with the landlord's complaints policy.
 Yes PRHA adopts a proactive approach to responding to tenant feedback.
 No complaints were recorded in 2024.
 Refresher training will be delivered to staff to provide assurance that complaints are not being missed.
+PRHA has a track record of high tenant satisfaction.
+3 consecutive, independently verified surveys, have scored 96% and above for overall tenant satisfaction.
 1.4 Landlords must recognise the difference between a service request and a complaint.
 This must be set out in their complaints policy.
 A service request is a request from a resident to the landlord requiring action to be taken to put something right.
 Service requests Yes This approach is set out in section 2.2 of the complaints policy.
 All complaints and service requests are recorded and monitored.

 are not complaints, but must be recorded, monitored and reviewed regularly.
 1.5 A complaint must be raised when the resident expresses dissatisfaction with the response to their service request, even if the handling of the service request remains ongoing.
 Landlords must not stop their efforts to address the service request if the resident complains.
 Yes This approach is adopted by PRHA and is evidenced in the complaint log.
+PRHA's has a 'can do' operating culture illustrated by our "you said, we did" examples publicised to tenants.
 1.6 An expression of dissatisfaction with services made through a survey is not defined as a complaint, though wherever possible, the person completing the survey should be made aware of how they can pursue a complaint if they wish to.
 Where landlords ask for wider feedback about their services, they also must provide details of how residents can complain.
 Yes PRHA undertakes regular surveys.
 Where tenants disclose their contact details, PRHA will contact residents to make good their dissatisfaction.
+PRHA's satisfaction rating is high reflecting good quality service delivery.
+Tenant's are generally satisfied however we are working with the team and tenants to ensure we are confident that we do collect feedback that is classed as dissatisfaction.